llpeterson/e2e/rpc.md

 request message.
 When the client RPC module receives the reply, it uses the message ID to search for the corresponding outstanding request.
-To make the RPC transaction appear like a local procedure call to the caller, the caller is blocked (e.g., by using a semaphore) until the reply message is received.
+To make the RPC transaction appear like a local procedure call to the caller, the caller is blocked until the reply message is received.
 When the reply is received, the blocked caller is identified based on the request number in the reply, the remote procedure's return value is obtained from the reply, and the